-- "1506627" means 1506627 Alberta Ltd.: - "ABCA" means the Business Corporations Act (Alberta), R.S.A.
-2000, c.
-B-9, as amended from time to time, including the regulations promulgated thereunder; - "AENV" means Alberta Environment; - "AEPEA" means Environmental Protection and Enhancement Act (Alberta); - "AESRD" means Alberta Environment and Sustainable Resource Development, the successor to AENV; - "AEUB" means Alberta Energy Utilities Board; - "Alberta Crown Agreement" means the agreement dated as of February 4, 1975, and originally made between Her Majesty the Queen in Right of Alberta, Her Majesty the Queen in Right of Canada, Ontario Energy Corporation, Imperial Oil Limited, Canada-Cities Service, Ltd. and Gulf Oil Canada Limited, as amended; - "Amended Royalty Agreement" means the Syncrude Royalty Amending Agreement dated November 18, 2008 between Her Majesty the Queen in Right of Alberta and the Syncrude Participants; - "AOSII" means Athabasca Oil Sands Investments Inc.; - "AOSPL" means Alberta Oil Sands Pipeline Limited; - "bitumen" in its raw state, is a heavy oil.
+- "1506627" means 1506627 Alberta Ltd.: - "ABCA" means the Business Corporations Act (Alberta), as amended from time to time, including the regulations promulgated thereunder; - "AENV" means Alberta Environment; - "AEPEA" means Environmental Protection and Enhancement Act (Alberta), as amended from time to time, including the regulations promulgated thereunder; - "AER" means the Alberta Energy Regulator, the successor to the ERCB; - "AESRD" means Alberta Environment and Sustainable Resource Development, the successor to AENV; - "AEUB" means Alberta Energy Utilities Board; - "AIF" means this Annual Information Form; - "Alberta Crown Agreement" means the agreement dated as of February 4, 1975, and originally made between Her Majesty the Queen in Right of Alberta, Her Majesty the Queen in Right of Canada, Ontario Energy Corporation, Imperial Oil Limited, Canada-Cities Service, Ltd. and Gulf Oil Canada Limited, as amended; - "AOSPL" means Alberta Oil Sands Pipeline Limited; - "bitumen" in its raw state, is a heavy oil.
 It is a naturally occurring viscous mixture, mainly containing hydrocarbons heavier than pentane, which is not recoverable at a commercial rate in its naturally occurring viscous state through a well without using enhanced recovery methods.
-When extracted, bitumen can be upgraded into crude oil and other petroleum products; - "Canadian Arctic" means Canadian Arctic Gas Ltd.: - "Canadian Oil Sands", "COS", "us", "we" or "our" means collectively the Corporation and all subsidiaries and partnerships of the Corporation; - "coker" means a vessel in which bitumen is cracked into light fractions and coke is withdrawn to start the conversion process of bitumen to upgraded crude oil; - "Common Shares" means the common shares in the capital of the Corporation; - "Corporate DRIP" means the Premium Dividend, Dividend Reinvestment and Optional Share Purchase Plan of the Corporation made as of December 31, 2010; - "Corporation" means Canadian Oil Sands Limited, the continuing corporation resulting from the amalgamation of 1506633 Alberta Ltd. and COSL on December 31, 2010 pursuant to the Plan of Arrangement; - "COSII" means Canadian Oil Sands Investments Inc.: - "COSL" means Canadian Oil Sands Limited, the continuing corporation resulting from the amalgamation of AOSII, COSII and Old COSL on January 1, 2003;
+When extracted, bitumen can be upgraded into crude oil and other petroleum products; - "Canadian Arctic" means Canadian Arctic Gas Ltd.; - "Canadian Oil Sands", "COS", "us", "we" or "our" means collectively the Corporation and all subsidiaries and partnerships of the Corporation; - "coker" means a vessel in which bitumen is cracked into light fractions and coke is withdrawn to start the conversion process of bitumen to upgraded crude oil; - "Common Shares" means the common shares in the capital of the Corporation; - "Corporation" means Canadian Oil Sands Limited; - "COSIA" means Canada's Oil Sands Innovation Alliance; - "COSMI" means Canadian Oil Sands Marketing Inc.; - "COSP" means Canadian Oil Sands Partnership #1, a general partnership formed under the laws of the Province of Alberta; - "conventional crude oil" means crude oil produced through wells by standard industry recovery methods for the production of crude oil;